5/8/2025

 speaker

-Thanks.
-Thanks for introducing me.
+Thanks for speaking.
 It's Mo for Jordan.
 So quick one here.
-I understand 700 million reduction is mostly due to U.S. projects.
+I understand $700 million reduction is mostly due to U.S. projects.
 Are you seeing any delays in international projects?
 And can you maybe walk us through the supply chain for international shipments?
-And then I'll have a
+And then I have a quick follow-up.

 speaker

-no, no, no real delays in international projects.
+No, no real delays in international projects.
 Things are going well.
-And, you know, in, in for, we produce for international markets, generally we produce our enclosures in the, in, in Vietnam by batteries from, from China.
-Most, you know, and we bring the, those, those batteries are integrated into our Vietnam facility and deliver to, to, to sites.
-And then in terms of we generally bring them from, from Europe to meet more customers and we're developing a new supply change.
-So for smart stack, essentially that will bring a new supply for, so generally we are, we're doing very, very well.
+And, you know, for international markets generally, we produce our enclosures in Vietnam by batteries from China.
+And those batteries are integrated into our Vietnam facility and delivered to sites.
+And then in terms of inverters, we generally bring them from Europe. to meet more customers, and we're developing a new supply chain.
+So for SmartStack, essentially, that will bring a new supply chain.
+So generally, we're doing very, very well.

 speaker

 Great.
 That's super helpful.
-I think the last quote you mentioned, 15% of backlog was exposed to tariff risk.
-I'm just wondering what's that number in your current backlog?
+I think the last quote you mentioned, 15% of backlog was exposed to terrible risk.
+I'm just wondering, what's that number in your current backlog?

 speaker

 Thank you.
 Correct.
-But, but, you know, in, you mean in the case of the U S where do we see the, the way we should think about, about our backlog today and our tariff rates is that because we share the risk, we are aligned with our customers to ensure that once the situation settles, that we will find a path that will ensure that we meet our margins and their need and they meet their objectives.
-So that's the way it's not, you know, tariff risks is a, is a little bit of a, because the way this is designed is to ensure that we resolve the problem.
-So, you know, clearly tariff risk and the tariff risk will be, I guess, that the contracts could be delayed or delayed while we negotiate.
-But, but we are not expecting where the way we have designed this, we will not move forward with contracts that have negative or, or have margins that we do not find attractive.
-So that's the way to think about
+But, you know, you mean in the case of the U.S., where do we see that?
+The way we should think about our backlog today and our tariff risk is that because we share the risk, we are aligned with our customers to ensure that once the situation settles, that we will find a path that will ensure that we meet our margins and they meet their objectives.
+Tariff risk is a little bit of a, because the way this is designed is to ensure that we resolve the problem.
+So, you know, clearly tariff freeze and the tariff freeze will be, I guess, that the contracts could be delayed or delayed while we negotiate.
+But we are not expecting, the way we have designed this, we will not move forward with contracts that have negative or have margins that we do not find attractive.
+So that's the way to think about it.
+Appreciate it, Carla.
+Thank you, Jordan.
+Thank you.

 speaker